PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 cbpi create
 ```

-Craftbeerpi4 will ask you for a pluginname.
+Craftbeerpi4 will ask you for a plugin name.

 ```
 ---------------------